- Information held about you

 We retain electronic information about persons on the electoral register for only as long as they remain registered, following which the information will be deleted.

 The electoral registration officer and returning officer are obliged to process your personal data in relation to preparing for and conducting elections.
-Your details will be kept and updated in accordance with our legal obligations and in line with statutory retention periods.
+Staffs personal details will be kept and updated in accordance with our legal obligations and in line with statutory retention periods or for as long as the individual consents to their details being retained for the recruitment to staffing positions.
 All information will be held securely and destroyed under confidential conditions.

 Candidates standing for election